SnitTeshome/Retail-oltp-olap-integration/06_Reflection Questions.md

 Automation through scheduled ETL (Extract, Transform, Load) jobs offers several advantages:

-- It ensures data is updated regularly and reliably without manual effort, minimizing errors and reducing workload.
+- It  ensures data is regularly and reliably updated without manual intervention, reducing errors and operational overhead.
 - It enables timely access to fresh, consistent data for reporting and analysis, which supports informed decision-making.
 - Automated pipelines are scalable and consistent, making it easier to handle increasing data volumes and complex transformation tasks.